aaronfeingold/fest-vibes-ai-ETL/scripts/README.md

 ### Environment Variables Setup

-**Option 1: Create a `.env` file (recommended)** Create a `test.env` file in your project root:
+**Option 1: Create a `.env` file (recommended)**
+A template: `test.env` file is in your project root:

 ```bash
 # test.env